IkarosKappler/ikrs.http/document_root/README.txt

    slash.
  - [DONE 2013-02-27]
    Implement download recovery (from a specified byte position).
+ - [DONE 2013-02-28]
- - Server should send a status code 416 (Requested range not satisfiable) on range errors; this requires a new exception type and the ResponseBuilder to be modified, I fear.
+   Server should send a status code 416 (Requested range not satisfiable) on range errors; this requires a new exception type and the ResponseBuilder to be modified, I fear.
  - Write some test scripts to check if the 'Content-Range' request header is correctly processed.
+ - [DONE 2013-02-28]
- - Check if the 'Content-Range' header is also required in the response headers.
+   Check if the 'Content-Range' header is also required in the response headers.
+ - [DONE 2013-02-28]
- - Requests containing the 'Content-Range' field SHOULD return a 206 (Partial Content) response.
+   Requests containing the 'Content-Range' field SHOULD return a 206 (Partial Content) response.

 [2013-02-26]